Home

 3) Do you offer boots?
 Belts?
 Weapons?
 Wigs?

-The only accessories I am able to offer at this point are jewelery, very small prop pieces, accessories, and simple belts.
+The only accessories I am able to offer at this point are jewelry, very small prop pieces, accessories, and simple belts.
 Please contact me for more information if you are interested in these items.

 Unfortunately, with wigs, props, and leather craft, the amount of time required is difficult to rate.
 I don't want to charge thousands of dollars for the hours of labor it takes to style a wig or sculpt, sand, and paint a prop.
 For now, I am unable to offer wig styling, major prop-craft, footwear, or armor as a service.
 That said, please check my links page for folks I've worked with or referred people to in the past.
 They do great work and can get you all the accessories you need to complete your costumes!